jdquerales/MilestoneProject_1/README.md

 ## Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in portfolio section were obtained from [Pixabay](https://pixabay.com).

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from [Bootstrap Made](https://bootstrapmade.com/).
+- I would like to thank my mentor Dick Vlaanderen for his support and helpful suggestions.
+- I would like to thank my friends and colleagues from the Tyndall Institute, Ransell D'Souza and Manuel Odelli for their feedback on the deployed website.
+- I would like to give an special thanks to Dermot Crinnigan for his support and feedback on the design of my project.